runvnc/genpyteal/README.md

 Its quite easy to get an error by doing something not supported.
 However, it often still outputs useful PyTeal that you can then fix up.

+If you appreciate this tool, you are welcome to send ALGOs to `RMONE54GR6CYOJREKZQNFCZAUGJHSPBUJNFRBTXS4NKNQL3NJQIHVCS53M`.
 ## Installation

 `pip3 install genpyteal` or `pip install genpyteal`